gianniosgeorgios/Robotics-II-Intelligent-Robotic-Systems/Project 1/README.md

 ![Screenshot from 2021-03-18 23-44-30](https://user-images.githubusercontent.com/50829499/111701875-2089fd80-8844-11eb-958d-df93645d99d3.png)

-*For further information,about these tasks, check Report.pdf*
+*For further information,about these tasks, check `Report.pdf` *

 ## Simulation

 As I said before the analysis about controlles has been included to `controller.py` file.

-Starting Gazebo simulation we notice that the end efector performs a straight movement (constant values y-z coordinates and "smooth" periodic movement of x-cordinate (described by cosine function)
+Starting Gazebo simulation we notice that the end efector performs a straight movement (constant values y-z coordinates and "smooth" periodic movement of x-cordinate (described by cosine function)):

 ![Screenshot from 2021-03-18 23-54-13](https://user-images.githubusercontent.com/50829499/111702780-77dc9d80-8845-11eb-91ef-8ba2202a7716.png)